-A. Business/Market Risk: The risk that changes in external market conditions have a negative impact on the viability of funded transactions.
+B. Business/Market Risk: The risk that changes in external market conditions have a negative impact on the viability of funded transactions.

 The investment portfolio of the NEF consists of businesses in the commercial environment that are susceptible to normal business risks in a volatile economic environment, fluctuations in commodity prices and foreign exchange rates amongst other variables.
-The current volatile global and local economic environment due to Geo-political events, rising inflation, rising fuel prices, increasing interest rate environment, and impact of extended periods of loadshedding is negatively impacting on clients that the NEF funds.
-In addition, household personal finances are under financial strain due to rising living costs.
-This is negatively impacting on business conditions and has placed strain on some of the clients in the NEF's portfolio.
+The current volatile global and local economic environment due to Covid-19 will lead to a decline in GDP for the 2020 year and will negatively impact on clients that the NEF funds.
+In addition, household personal finances are under financial strain due to impact of Covid-19 on personal finances.
+This is negatively impacting on business conditions and has placed strain on some of the clients in the portfolio.